 Challenges to Speech Recognition

 Even the best automated speech recognition algorithms cannot achieve a 100% accuracy rate.
 The current going rate is 95%, first achieved by Google Cloud Speech in 2017.
-Numerous factors are responsible for creating this 5% error rate in the best speech-to-text AI in the world.
-They include the following:
+Numerous factors are responsible for creating this 5% error rate in the best speech-to-text AI in the world, including accents, context, input quality, visual cues, low-resource languages, and code-switching.

 - Accents and Dialects – even regular humans often have trouble understanding what someone is saying in their shared language, due to local differences in dialects and accents.
 Programming the AI to detect all these nuances takes time and is very challenging indeed.